Wisdom is the delicate connection and sum total of knowledge, understanding, and truth.

 Of all of the mysteries of life, wisdom may well be the most mysterious, for on the one hand, it is everywhere and all around us, while on the other, it is found only by the most genuine of seekers.
 How is this so?

 In a word, wisdom is beyond value.
 There is nothing in all of the world in which we live which can compare to the value of wisdom.
 This is because wisdom is composed of all other values.
 Wisdom is wealth, for wisdom in business leads to wealth.
-Wisdom is health, for wisdom in life habbits leads to health.
+Wisdom is health, for wisdom in life habits leads to health.
 Wisdom is happiness, for wisdom in life choices leads to happiness.
 And wisdom is eternal salvation, for wisdom in spiritual pursuits leads to genuine salvation of the soul.

-As so it can be seen wisdom cannot be compared with any single benefit or value of achievment because it is the summation of all of those together.
+As so it can be seen wisdom cannot be compared with any single benefit or value of achievement because it is the summation of all of those together.
 Wisdom stands alone in this world as the pinnacle of human pursuit and the highest of all endeavor.

 If this wisdom, which has no equal, is available to anyone, why is it so difficult to attain?
 Here we find the mystery of this great reality.